AdobeDocs/dynamic-media-classic.en/help/using/application-setup.md

 >[!NOTE]
 >
->Except for “Adaptive Video”, which is enabled by default, you cannot see all other adaptive video or single video encoding presets in the Upload Job Options dialog box.
+>Except for "Adaptive Video", which is enabled by default, you cannot see all other adaptive video or single video encoding presets in the Upload Job Options dialog box.
 Adobe Dynamic Media Classic Administrators determine which video encoding presets are visible in the Upload Job Options dialog box.

-* Select from the following adaptive video encoding or single encoding presets:
+* Select from the following adaptive video encoding or single-encoding presets:

-  * **[!UICONTROL 16:9 Adaptive Video]** - Create 16:9 aspect ratio videos for delivery to desktops, mobile (iPhone, iPad, Android™), and tablets (iPad, Android™), optimized with the resolution and bit rate that best matches the viewer's connection speed.
+  * **[!UICONTROL 16:9 Adaptive Video]** - Create 16:9 aspect ratio videos for delivery to desktops, mobile (iPhone, iPad, Android&trade;), and tablets (iPad, Android&trade;), optimized with the resolution and bit rate that best matches the viewer's connection speed.

-  * **[!UICONTROL 4:3 Adaptive Video]** - Create 4:3 aspect ratio videos for delivery to desktops, mobile (iPhone, iPad, Android™), and tablets (iPad, Android™), optimized with the resolution and bit rate that best matches the viewer's connection speed.
+  * **[!UICONTROL 4:3 Adaptive Video]** - Create 4:3 aspect ratio videos for delivery to desktops, mobile (iPhone, iPad, Android&trade;), and tablets (iPad, Android&trade;), optimized with the resolution and bit rate that best matches the viewer's connection speed.

-  * **[!UICONTROL Adaptive Video]** - A single encoding preset that works with any aspect ratio to create videos for delivery to mobile, tablet, and desktop.
+  * **[!UICONTROL Adaptive Video]** - A single-encoding preset that works with any aspect ratio to create videos for delivery to mobile, tablet, and desktop.
 Uploaded source videos that are encoded with this preset are set with a fixed height.
-However, the width automatically scales to preserve the video’s aspect ratio.
+However, the width automatically scales to preserve the video's aspect ratio.

-      This flexibility of having an “Auto-scale” is also available by default when you create your own custom video encoding preset.
+      This flexibility of having an "Auto-scale" is also available by default when you create your own custom video encoding preset.

       See [Add or edit a video encoding preset](uploading-encoding-videos.md#adding_or_editing_a_video_encoding_preset).

-  * **[!UICONTROL Adaptive Video Encoding (16:9 or 4:3)]** - Create both 16:9 and 4:3 aspect ratio videos for delivery to desktops, mobile (iPhone, iPad, Android™), and tablets (iPad, Android™).
+  * **[!UICONTROL Adaptive Video Encoding (16:9 or 4:3)]** - Create both 16:9 and 4:3 aspect ratio videos for delivery to desktops, mobile (iPhone, iPad, Android&trade;), and tablets (iPad, Android&trade;).
 All optimized with the resolution and bit rate that best matches the viewer's connection speed.

       See [Adaptive Video Encoding (16:9 or 4:3) video presets](application-setup.md#adaptive_video_encoding_16_9_or_4_3_video_presets).